mnkhee/user-docs-project/docs/index.md

 Throughout the tutorials, there will be messages designed to give you relevant information.

+!!! failure "Failure"
+    This message is designed to inform you about when something goes wrong and you need to go back to an earlier tutorial, or an earlier point in the current tutorial.

 !!! warning "Alert"
-    This message is designed to inform you about potential errors or common mistakes.
+    This message is designed to inform you about common mistakes or errors people make.

-!!! tip "Important"
+!!! tip "Tip"
     This message is designed to inform you about an important detail or useful suggestion.

 !!! note "Info"